rucamzu/swolfkrow/README.md

 ## Usage

-### Simple continuations
+### Workflow continuations

-Asynchronous workflows can be composed as sequences of simpler workflows:
+Asynchronous workflows can be composed as sequences of simpler workflows, where one workflow is continued by another:

 ```csharp
 public record SomeEvent(string Description);